Leesey15/Leesey15/README.md

 - 👋 Hi, I’m @Leesey15
-- 👀 I’m interested in Web design and software applications
+-  I’m interested in Web design and software applications
-- 🌱 I’m currently learning
+- I’m currently a student
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- reach me at aseye.gbagbo@gmail.com or 0201522942

 <!---
 Leesey15/Leesey15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.